StarVector: Generating Scalable Vector Graphics Code from Images and Text: Related Work

 \section{Related Work}

-This section presents prior research relevant to our study, encompassing methods in vector graphics and SVG generation, developments in CodeLLMs, and advancements in multimodal models that integrate image and textual data.

-\paragraph{SVG Generation Methods.} Early efforts in vector graphics\footnote{\url{https://en.wikipedia.org/wiki/Comparison_of_raster-to-vector_conversion_software}} predominantly utilized traditional image processing techniques for tasks like image vectorization \cite{diebel2008bayesian, xia2009patch, liao2012subdivision}, often involving segmentation and polynomial curve fitting~\cite{li2020differentiable, vtracer}.
-With the advent of deep learning, new approaches emerged.
-SVG-VAE~\citep{lopes2019learned}, a class-conditional Variational Autoencoder (VAE)~\cite{kingma2013auto}, predicts a latent style vector and generates SVGs using a LSTM decoder~\cite{hochreiter1997long}.
-DeepSVG~\cite{carlier2020deepsvg} proposes a hierarchical VAE architecture using transformers to represent SVG paths.
-Im2Vec~\cite{reddy2021im2vec} translates pixel images into latent representations, which can be decoded into paths via a recurrent neural network (RNN).
-However, latent-based methods are limited to path primitives, thus restricting their scope to a subset of SVGs.
-Because of this limitation, they tend to not generalize well and overfit on the complex-looking SVG datasets.
+\textbf{SVG Generation Methods.} Early image vectorization efforts~\citep{wiki:Comparison_of_raster-to-vector_conversion_software} primarily relied on traditional techniques~\citep{liao2012subdivision, xia2009patch, diebel2008bayesian} such as segmentation and polynomial curve fitting~\citep{li2020differentiable, vtracer, potrace, autotrace}.
+With advancements in deep learning, new approaches have emerged.
+For instance, SVG-VAE~\citep{lopes2019learned} employs a class-conditional Variational Autoencoder (VAE)~\citep{kingma2013auto} to predict a latent style vector and generate SVGs using an LSTM decoder~\citep{hochreiter1997long}.
+DeepSVG~\citep{carlier2020deepsvg} introduces a hierarchical VAE architecture using transformers for SVG path representation, while Im2Vec~\citep{reddy2021im2vec} converts pixel images into latent representations that can be decoded into paths with a recurrent neural network.
+However, these methods are limited to basic primitives like paths, resulting in a performance gap compared to traditional image processing methods.
+Concurrently, BeyondPixels~\citep{zhang2023pixelsexploringhumanreadablesvg} utilizes LLMs to predict command sequences in synthetic SVGs.
+These trends highlight the potential of LLM models for improved generalization in SVG generation.

-Recent trends in image generation using diffusion~\cite{ho2020denoising, rombach2022high} or autoregressive~\cite{esser2021taming, ramesh2021zero, yu2022scaling} models have also been explored in the SVG space.
-VectorFusion~\cite{jain2023vectorfusion} leverages a strong text-to-image diffusion model to find the SVG via iterative optimization.
-CLIPasso~\cite{vinker2022clipasso} uses a CLIP distance loss to iteratively refine SVG from sketches.
-Both these solutions can be slow due to their iterative nature.
-Similar to ours, IconShop~\cite{wu2023iconshop} trains a BERT~\cite{devlin2018bert} model for text-to-SVG conversion on icons, using path commands as tokens of the language model, while we use the SVG code.
+Recent results in image generation using diffusion~\citep{ho2020denoising, rombach2022high} or autoregressive~\citep{esser2021taming, ramesh2021zero, yu2022scaling} models and the success of text-to-image generation~\citep{ramesh2021zeroshot, rombach2021highresolution, balaji2022eDiff-I} have inspired the research into text-conditioned SVG generation.
+VectorFusion~\citep{jain2023vectorfusion} leverages a strong text-to-image diffusion model to find the SVG via iterative optimization.
+Some work has focused on SVG editing from textual inputs~\citep{cai2023leveraging}.
+CLIPasso~\citep{vinker2022clipasso} uses a CLIP distance loss to iteratively refine SVG from sketches.
+These solutions are slow due to their iterative nature.
+IconShop~\citep{wu2023iconshop} trains a BERT~\citep{devlin2018bert} model for text-conditioned SVG generation of icons, but their method is restricted to using paths.

-This study addresses these challenges by proposing a new avenue in SVG modeling.
-We design a model capable of generating unrestricted SVG code, focusing on directly rendering vector graphics within the SVG code space, bypassing the constraints of previous methodologies.